Staggered long-range order for diluted quantum spin models: Abstract

 \section{Abstract}

-We study annealed site diluted quantum lattice spin systems, including the XY model with spin $\frac{1}{2}$ and the Heisenberg antiferromagnet with spin $S\geq \frac{1}{2}$.
+We study an annealed site diluted quantum XY model with spin $S\in\tfrac12\N$.
 We find regions of the parameter space where, in spite of being a priori favourable for a densely occupied state, phases with staggered occupancy occur at low temperatures.